Learning From Your Mistakes

 After a lot of careful consideration and weighing all of my options – many of which meant investing more money on advertising and PR for the project than I could personally afford at the time – I came to the conclusion that I just did not have the time or resources to keep this open ended marketing venture going.

 It was then that I decided to place the project on indefinite hiatus, focussing my time and energy on things that would still allow me to not only help business owners, but turn a profit as well.

 Negative results are just what I want.
 They’re just as valuable to me as positive results.
 I can never find the thing that does the job best until I find the ones that don’t. – Thomas Edison

-The secret to dealing with failure is to understand what you did wrong, learn and move on.
-While the project itself was far from successful, I am still convinced that the concept behind it was solid.
-I can’t even describe how extremely proud I am of how amazing the video turned out, and would like to especially thank Pono Grace for his awesome video and production work.
+The secret to dealing with failure is to understand what you did wrong, learn from your mistakes and then continue moving forward.
+While the project itself was far from successful, I can’t even describe how extremely proud I am of how amazing the video turned out, and would like to especially thank Pono Grace for his awesome video and production work.

 I’m also very happy to have been able to provide our client Kamala Skipper, owner of Kamala Wellness Company, an amazing marketing piece to help promote her business. – jz